sshevlyagin/developers.strava.com/content/docs/authentication.md

 Strava provides an authorization mechanism that is an implementation of OAuth 2.0 [3-legged flow](http://oauthbible.com/#oauth-2-three-legged).

 In this flow, the user is prompted by the application to log in on the Strava website and to give consent to the requesting application.
+The user also has the choice to opt out of `write` and `view_private` scopes (explained below) if they are requested by an application..

 If the user authorizes the application, the Strava website will issue a redirect response to a URL of the application's choosing.
-This URL will include an authorization code.
+This URL will include an authorization code and the scope accepted by the athlete.
 Using this code, the application must complete the process by exchanging the code for an access token.

 This is done by presenting a `client_id` and `client_secret` (obtained during application registration), along with the authorization code, to Strava.
 Upon success, an access token will be returned that can be used to access the API on behalf of the user.